alexwlchan/scripts/web/README.md

 scripts = [
     {
+        "name": "caddyfmt",
+        "description": "Format all of my Caddyfiles, which are config files for my web server."
+    },
+    {
         "name": "get_phaenna_ip",
         "description": """
         Get the IP address of Phaenna (my home desktop) within my Tailscale network.